 - The Bankruptcy and Insolvency Act: Detailing the steps and guidelines for individuals or businesses to liquidate their assets during the state of insolvency, this also outlines the necessary steps to ethical distribution of these funds.
 It also sets out the steps necessary to avoid the state of bankruptcies by outlining the way that debtors and creditors can come to arrangements.

 - The Companies’ Creditors Arrangement Act: This regulation offers an outline for how to properly reorganize corporate debtors who have become insolvent.
 It allows such companies to get an order of the court to stop creditors from pursuing actions against them during negotiations.

-In addition to the multiple rules controlling insolvency management, there is an official board governing these matters, namely the Office of the Superintendent of Bankruptcy.
+In addition to the multiple rules controlling management, there is an official board governing these matters, namely the Office of the Superintendent of Bankruptcy.

 Situations Leading Up to Becoming Insolvent

 Leading up to a state of being insolvent are many financial difficulties, generally the inability to pay amounts owing.

 During historical times of economic hardship, there were many approaches to avoiding creditors – all of which are prohibited by law.

 - Debtors Absconding: When a person or business owing flees the jurisdiction for the purpose of avoiding a creditor.
 This also applies if the company or person possesses any property (including funds) which is seizure-exempt.

 - Unethical Bulk Sale: Though only true in some jurisdictions, this is when a business sells a major portion of its assets (usually in form of inventory) to another party.
 When this is not a part of routine business, and rather an attempt to circumvent creditor’s actions, this is illegal.